US inflation hit a new 40-year high last month of 8.6% - NewsBreak

 US inflation hit a new 40-year high last month of 8.6%

-WASHINGTON — (AP) — The prices of gas, food and most other goods and services jumped in May, raising inflation to a new four-decade high and giving American households no respite from rising costs.
+The costs of gas, food and other necessities jumped in May, raising inflation to a new four-decade high and giving American households no respite from rising costs.

-Consumer prices surged 8.6% last month from 12 months earlier, faster than April’s year-over-year increase of 8.3%, the Labor Department said Friday.
-The new inflation figure, the biggest yearly increase since December 1981, will heighten pressure on the Federal Reserve to continue raising interest rates aggressively.
+Consumer prices surged 8.6% last month from 12 months earlier, faster than April’s year-over-year surge of 8.3%, the Labor Department said Friday.

-On a month-to-month basis, prices jumped 1% from April to May, much faster than the 0.3% increase from March to April.
-Behind that surge were much higher prices for food, energy, rent, airline tickets and and new and used cars.
+On a month-to-month basis, prices jumped 1% from April to May, a steep rise from the 0.3% increase from March to April.
+Much higher gas prices were to blame for most of that increase.

-The widespread price increases also elevated so-called “core” inflation, a measure that excludes volatile food and energy prices.
-In May, core prices jumped a sharp 0.6% for a second straight month and are now 6% above where they were a year ago.

-Friday's report underscored the worry that inflation is broadening well beyond the spike in energy prices stemming from clogged supply chains and Russia's invasion of Ukraine.
-And the increased pressure on the Fed to raises rates even faster — which will mean higher-cost loans for consumers and businesses — raises the risk of recession.

 America’s rampant inflation is imposing severe pressures on families, forcing them to pay much more for food, gas and rent and reducing their ability to afford discretionary items, from haircuts to electronics.
 Lower-income and Black and Hispanic Americans, in particular, are struggling because, on average, a larger proportion of their income is consumed by necessities.

-Some evidence in recent weeks had suggested that inflation might be moderating, particularly for long-lasting goods that were caught up in supply chain snarls and shortages last year.
-But that trend appeared to reverse itself in May, with used car prices rising 1.8% after having dropped for three straight months.
-New car prices also rose.
-And clothing prices increased after having declined in April.
+Economists do expect inflation to ease this year, though not by very much.
+Some analysts have forecast that the inflation gauge the government reported Friday - the consumer price index - may drop below 7% by year’s end.
+In March, the year-over-year CPI reached 8.5%, the highest such rate since 1982.

-In light of Friday's inflation reading, the Fed is all but certain to carry out the fastest series of interest rate hikes in three decades.
-By sharply raising borrowing costs, the Fed hopes to cool spending and growth enough to curb inflation without tipping the economy into a recession.
+High inflation has also forced the Federal Reserve into what will likely be the fastest series of interest rate hikes in three decades.
+By raising borrowing costs aggressively, the Fed hopes to cool spending and growth enough to curb inflation without tipping the economy into a recession.
 For the central bank, it will be a difficult balancing act.

-The Fed has signaled that it will raise its key short-term rate by a half-point — double the size of the usual hike — next week and again in July.
-Some investors had hoped the Fed would then dial back its rate increases to a quarter-point increase when it meets in September or perhaps even pause its credit tightening.
-But with inflation raging hot, investors now increasingly expect yet another half-point hike in September, which would be its fourth since April.

 Surveys show that Americans see high inflation as the nation’s top problem, and most disapprove of President Joe Biden’s handling of the economy.
 Congressional Republicans are hammering Democrats on the issue in the run-up to midterm elections this fall.

-A report from the World Bank this week made clear that high inflation is a global problem that threatens to slow economies around the world.
-Russia's war in Ukraine has hit hard in Europe, where utility bills, business costs and gasoline prices have surged because of its dependence on Russian oil and natural gas.

-For the 19 countries that use the euro currency, inflation fueled by rising food and fuel prices hit a record 8.1% last month, leading the European Central Bank to announce Thursday that it will raise interest rates for the first time in 11 years, starting in July and again in September.
+Inflation has remained high even as the sources of rising prices have shifted.
+Initially, robust demand for goods from Americans who were stuck at home for months after COVID hit caused shortages and supply chain snarls and drove up prices for cars, furniture and appliances.

+Now, as Americans resume spending on services, including travel, entertainment and dining out, the costs of airline tickets, hotel rooms and restaurant meals have soared.
+Russia’s invasion of Ukraine has further accelerated the prices of oil and natural gas.
+And with China easing strict COVID lockdowns in Shanghai and elsewhere, more of its citizens are driving, thereby sending oil prices up even further.

-In the coming months, goods prices in the United States are expected to finally drop.
-Many large retailers, including Target, Walmart and Macy's, have reported that they're now stuck with too much of the patio furniture, electronics and other goods that they ordered when those items were in heavier demand and will have to discount them.
+Goods prices are expected to fall in the coming months.
+Many large retailers, including Target, Walmart and Macy’s, have reported that they’re now stuck with too much of the patio furniture, electronics and other goods that they ordered when those items were in heavier demand and will have to discount them.

 Even so, rising gas prices are eroding the finances of millions of Americans.
 Prices at the pump are averaging nearly $5 a gallon nationally and edging closer to the inflation-adjusted record of about $5.40 reached in 2008.